BEST FISHING LINE

 Monofilament comes in many different colors, such as clear, white, green, red, blue, and fluorescent.

-Monofilament does get abrasions on the line, so it’s important to make sure your line is abrasion free
+Monofilament does get abrasions on the line, so it’s important to make sure your line is abrasion free each

-such as Kokanee The floating quality makes it great for fishing with top water lures and rubber worms
+floating quality makes it great for fishing with top water lures and rubber worms.
+It’s much more affordable

-It’s much more affordable than all other types of lines Some brands, styles, and colors will make the line
+than all other types of lines.
+Some brands, styles, and colors will make the line more invisible to fish.
+Great

-more invisible to fish Great knot strength for a large variety of common knots Is smooth and great for
+knot strength for a large variety of common knots Is smooth and great for casting.

 Braided Fishing Line

-Braided fishing lines are increasing in popularity due to the heavy pound test will have a thinner line
+Braided fishing lines are increasing in popularity due to the heavy pound test will have a thinner line diameter

-braiding or weaving fibers of a man-made material like Spectra or Micro-Dyneema into a strand of line.
+fibers of a man-made material like Spectra or Micro-Dyneema into a strand of line.
+This process makes for a

-This process makes for a very strong, tough line that is very abrasion resistant.
-Braided line is so strong
+very strong, tough line that is very abrasion resistant.
+Braided line is so strong that you can have trouble

-that you can have trouble breaking your line when you get hung up.
-Braided line will cut through the
+breaking your line when you get hung up.
+Braided line will cut through the other types of fishing lines, so if

-other types of fishing lines, so if you are on a boat with other lines, they should all be using braid, or
+you are on a boat with other lines, they should all be using braid, or nobody should use braid.
+I have seen

-nobody should use braid.
-I have seen many times where someone gets a fish with monofilament, and as
+many times where someone gets a fish with monofilament, and as their fish swims their line over braided

-their fish swims their line over braided line, the fish breaks off immediately.
-Pros: Braided line does not
+line, the fish breaks off immediately.

-stretch, making for solid hook sets Small diameter line with heavy pound test compared to other lines
+Pros: Braided line does not stretch, making for solid hook sets.
+Small diameter line with heavy pound test

-Braided line is the most resistant to abrasions Cons: You have to tie particular knots for braid, as many
+Cons: You have to tie particular knots for braid, as many regular knots will slip on braided line.
+Braided line is

-regular knots will slip on braided line Braided line is highly visible to fish, it’s best to add a fluorocarbon
+highly visible to fish, it’s best to add a fluorocarbon or monofilament leader.
+Braid will cut other lines that are

-other lines Braid is quite a bit more expensive than most other lines
+not braid with the weight of a fish crossing over other lines.
+Braid is quite a bit more expensive than most

 Fluorocarbon Fishing Line

-Fluorocarbon is an expensive line, but if your looking for the most invisible to fish, this is the line to go
+Fluorocarbon is an expensive line, but if your looking for the most invisible to fish, this is the line to go with.
+It

-prefer braid or monofilament as their main line, and add a fifty foot length of fluorocarbon to make the
+monofilament as their main line, and add a fifty foot length of fluorocarbon to make the part of the line that

-line Very expensive in comparison to other lines
+Cons: Fluorocarbon is stiffer than monofilament line.
+It is very expensive in comparison to other lines

 Copolymer Fishing Line